And the Origin of Hakata Bent-wood Objects

 Magemono as Ritual Wares

-The origin of magemono was unclear, but artifacts dated it all the way back to 700A.D.
+The origin of magemono is believed to be from Hakata (Maidashi area), and artifacts dated it all the way back to 700A.D.

-Magemono has very simplistic look.
+Magemono has a very simplistic look.
 The fine and smooth natural finish of cypress or cedar symbolizes purity.
 Some believe this is the reason why it has been adopted as ritual ware for sacred offerings.
 When Shintoism believes in existence of sacred power in their natural forms.
+Only the elite and sacred beings can use magemono bentwood wares.

 Square trays on high square platforms called Sanbo have deep root in Buddhism.
 They represent Buddha, Dharma teachings and Monastic order, the 3 components form the core refuge of Buddhism.
 It is common in Japan to see both Shintoism and Buddhism cross-referencing each other.